aman-1415/chatbot/README.md

 # About project
 this project is mainly an application of "Natural Language Processing" domain of deep learning and aims at making you learn by doing.

+we plan on implementing the chatbot and saving all checkpoints and assets in dedicated folder and then it will be exported to the hg-Website

 take up this project and contribute according to your capabilities.

 Happy Open-sourcing.